- Entry into the Pennant

 a.
 There is no buffer zone required for this competition.

 a.
 The course set-up should be no harder than that used for normal club (non-medal day) competition.

 b.
 The total length of the course should not exceed 6000m for men or 5100m for women.

 c.
 Where males and females may play against each other:

-- The overall length of the female course must be 80-85% of the overall length of the male course; and
+- The overall length of the female course should be approximately 85% of the overall length of the male course; and

 - The pars for each hole must be the same.